v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 The navigation pane has its first button selected.
 Select any other button by clicking on it, and see the nagivation tree fill itself with new entries.
-These are :term:`entities <entity>`, and we will talk about them later.
-(Generally speaking, an :term:`entity` represents a single table in a database.)
+These are `entities`, and we will talk about them later.
+(Generally speaking, an `entity` represents a single table in a database.)

 .. image:: ../_static/picture2.png

 .. note::

-   Camelot uses :term:`sections <section>` to group :term:`models <model>`.
-   Each button in the navigation pane represents a :term:`section`, and each entry of the navigation tree is part of this section.
+   Camelot uses `sections` to group `models`.
+Each button in the navigation pane represents a `section`, and each entry of the navigation tree is part of this section.

 Notice that the application disables most of the menus and the toolbar buttons.
 When we click on an entity, more options become available.